thepaqui/matrices_for_OpenGL/README.md

 I also have a `Camera` class that is a wrapper for the `Transform` class.

 So go have fun with extreme amounts of boilerplate!
-All in all, yous should avoid using "*naked*" matrices.
+All in all, you should avoid using "*naked*" matrices.

 ⚠️
 **WARNING**: OpenGL uses row-matrices, so you *WILL* have to transpose them.